Using Twitter to support Indigenous cultural revitalization and youth well-being

 Creating safe online communities

-To learn more about the relationship between social media and Indigenous youth’s mental health, Jeffrey Ansloos of the University of Toronto’s Ontario Institute for Studies in Education—who is a member of the Fisher River Cree Nation—is partnering with Twitter through a SSHRC Partnership Engage Grant.
+To learn more about the relationship between social media and Indigenous youth’s mental health, Jeffrey Ansloos, Canada Research Chair in Critical Studies in Indigenous Health and Social Action on Suicide at the Ontario Institute for Studies in Education at the University of Toronto—who is a member of the Fisher River Cree Nation—is partnering with Twitter through a SSHRC Partnership Engage Grant.
 Together, they’re examining how Twitter could be improved to not only respond to mental health crises but also support initiatives that would make the online environment a safer and more meaningful space for Indigenous youth.

 “We often think of these platforms as just tools and technologies,” said Ansloos.
 “But it’s more helpful to think of them as real spaces where people engage in real social relations.
 That brings some profound social responsibilities so we need more robust ways of thinking about and conceptualizing these spaces.”